joshkitt/cloud-certification/aws/aws-csaa.md

 - Termination policy default (scale in)
     1. Will choose the AZ with the most instances first
     2. Will terminate the oldest launch configuration first
     3. __Will terminate the instance that is closest to the next billing hour__
 - Scaling cooldown
+    - Can change cooldown and threshold settings to optimize the amount of scaling and minimize thrashing
     - If scaling up and down too much, modify the cooldown timer and CloudWatch alarm period that triggers the scale-in
 - Launch configuration defines instance template for the group
 - Defines min, max, and desired number of instances
 - Performs health checks on each instance
 - Includes scaling policies that define behavior
 - Exists within 1 ore more AZs within a single region
-- Can change cooldown and threshold settings to optimize the amount of scaling and minimize thrashing
 - Application Load Balancer - communicates with Auto-Scaling Group to know to route traffic to healthy nodes
-- Free (pay for underlying resources)

 ### ECR
 https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html